J0rgw/portfoliov3/readme.md

 > Once again I'm here rebuilding my portfolio as I always think I can do better.

+SO FAR: only a staggered menu and a revamped version of my logo has been developed

 ## Live Demo

 🔗 [View Portfolio](https://j0rgw.github.io/portfoliov3) *(coming soon)*